WenqinSHAO/probe_cluster/cleaning.md

 - has too much \*.
 It is important to note that Atlas allows **5** consecutive \* at most.
 Once the limit is reach, it will skip directly to the final destination and ends the measurement.
 Such measurement should be regarded as invalid.
-- contains too much hops missing measurement values due to the presence of 'err' field.
+- contains too much hops missing measurement values due to the presence of err field.
 Naturally, a traceroute record containing two much invalid IP-path snapshot is very difficult to compare with other traces.
 Therefore we remove the traces of such probes.

 ## The script
 The *cleaning.py* script implements the above cleaning criteria and can be used for both ping and trouceroute data.
 The usage is given as follows:
 ```